-- Advance the healthcare community with an objective measurement of required knowledge and skill to ensure accurate coding and compliance. - Promote adherence to an effective compliance plan. - Promote the ethical and appropriate use of health information. - Recognize that quality clinical data is a critical resource and work to assure that diagnoses used in patient records, research and health management are valid, accurate, complete, and timely. - Enhance the validity, accuracy and completeness of patient records, research and health management by validating the knowledge and skills of home care professionals.
+- Advance the homecare community with an objective measurement of required knowledge and skill to ensure accurate coding and compliance. - Promote the ethical and appropriate use of health information. - Recognize that quality clinical data is a critical resource and work to assure that assessment data and diagnoses used in patient records, research, and health management are valid, accurate, complete, and timely. - Enhance the validity, accuracy and completeness of patient records, research, and health management by validating the knowledge and skills of home care professionals.